okrohne/ProgrammingAssignment4/README.md

 CodeBook.md describes the variables, the data, and any transformations or work that I've performend to clean up the data

-run_analysis.R that does execute the 5 steps required in the programming example.
+run_analysis.R that does execute the 5 steps required in the programming assignment.
 The file needs to be imported into R Studio and can then be executed

 TidyDataSet.txt is the final output of step 5 of the course project